XAT- Xavier Aptitude Test 2026

 Students can also refer to our mock tests and practice papers of CAT here: CAT inequalities questions pdf.

-Placing objects or persons in a line with a specific rule is a called linear arrangement.
+Placing objects or persons in a line with a specific rule is called linear arrangement.

-According to a given set of rules or instructions, persons have to be seated in a single line.
+According to a given set of rules or instructions, people have to be seated in a single line.
 Sometimes these arrangements are referred to as “Seating Arrangement.”

 Knowledge of solving problems enables you: